 Waste Storage

-A waste store has been provided in the service area.
-The location of the waste stores is shown in Figure 10Figure 8, correct at the time of writing.
+Waste stores been provided in the service area.
+An indicative location of the waste stores is shown in Figure 10, correct at the time of writing.

-The Site Accommodation waste store will require 3m clear headroom for compaction equipment and the FM team will be responsible for the wash-down and cleaning of the waste store (and loading bay), providing spill kits where necessary.
+The waste stores have over 3m clear headroom for compaction equipment and the FM team will be responsible for the wash-down and cleaning of the waste store (and loading bay), providing spill kits where necessary. .

-Figure 8 Commercial waste stores for Site Accommodation and CSC
+Figure 10 Commercial waste stores for Site Accommodation and CSC